 - Depending on the variant, players may need to place a preliminary bet (ante) or forced bets (blinds).

-- Players are dealt their cards, which are either face down (hole cards) or face up.
+- Players are dealt their cards, either face down (hole cards) or face up.

 - In the first betting round, players bet based on the strength of their cards.
 They can call (match the bet), raise (increase the bet), or fold (discard their cards).